Automattic/kue/Readme.md

          }' http://localhost:3000/job
     {"message": "job created", "id": 3}

 You can create multiple jobs at once by passing an array.
-In this case, the response will be an array too.
+In this case, the response will be an array too, preserving the order:

     $ curl -H "Content-Type: application/json" -X POST -d \
         '[{